percona/everest-doc/docs/install/uninstallEverest.md

     customresourcedefinition.apiextensions.k8s.io "postgresclusters.postgres-operator.crunchydata.com" deleted
     ```

-#### Remove CRD for PostresSQL operator
+#### Remove CRD for PostreSQL operator

-If you are using the Postres operator for **Crunchy Data**, do not remove the `postgresclusters.postgres-operator.crunchydata.com` CRD.
+If you are using the PostreSQL operator for **Crunchy Data**, do not remove the `postgresclusters.postgres-operator.crunchydata.com` CRD.

 In this case, run the following command: